GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 ```

 In the __item properties__ panel, if you keep the __'Auto update'__ option checked, new layers added to your project will automatically be added to the legend but you cannot control them individually (rename if necessary, reorder ot remove items).
-Once the option is unchecked, you can update the name of the layers, group them, reorganise them, etc.
+Once the option is unchecked, you can update the name of the layers, group them, remove or reorganise them, etc.

+If you have to many items on your legend, and they don't fit on your map horizontally, you can also split the legend into several columns by navigating through the `Item Properties`-panel, expand the `Columns`-section and increase the __Count__.

 :::: {tab-set}
 ::: {tab-item} Adding a legend